 At Tempco Manufacturing, we field plenty of questions about our custom metal stamping and sheet metal fabrication processes.
 Below are answers to some of the queries we hear most often.
 Read on to find detailed responses to your metal stamping and fabrication questions.
 If you don’t see the answer you need, feel free to contact us.
 We’re happy to help!

-Tempco offers engineering and prototyping services to help you turn your part concepts into reality.
-Our expert engineers can help you optimize your part for the best fit, form, and function.
+Tempco offers engineering and prototyping services to help you turn your stamped metal part designs into reality.
+Our expert engineers can help you optimize your part for the best fit, form, and function, and to make the stamping process faster, easier, and less expensive.
 Our prototype manufacturing service allows our customers to test-run their parts to ensure that their designs deliver the performance they require.
+Benefits of prototyping include:

 For custom metal stampings, two of the biggest factors that affect price are material type and the tolerances of the part design.

 More common or readily available materials are less costly than specialty materials or alloys.
 To reduce metal cost, consider using an alternative material that provides performance similar to your original material choice.
 Similarly, materials in “standard” thicknesses cost less than “non-standard” thicknesses.
 If your parts can be produced from standard thickness materials without significantly altering their fit, form, or function, it is worthwhile to consider this cost-saving option, as well.

 Tight-tolerance designs (those requiring tolerances of ± 0.005” or less) generally require more machining operations to hold those tolerances.
 Tight tolerance parts also often require secondary services , which increases costs, as well.
 It may be possible to revise your design to reduce certain tolerance requirements or to reduce the need for secondary processing.

 Metal stamping vs machining: which is right for my parts?